boscomonkey/home-profiles/README.md

     $ git clone git@github.com:boscomonkey/home-profiles.git
     $ home-profiles/mk_sym_links.sh

 The `mk_sym_links.sh` script will create sym-links only if a profile does NOT already exist.
-Thus, you may want to rename the original to a backup name.
+Thus, you may want to move the original to a backup location.

-Also, don't forget to edit the [user] section of gitconfig to specify your email and name.
+Also, don't forget to edit the [user] section of `gitconfig` to specify your default email and name.

-Use `py` command to switch to python development.
-Use `rb` command to switch to ruby development.
+#### Credentials, Proprietary profiles, etc ####

+If you have credentials or profile settings that you don't want to inadvertently commit to the repo:

+* Create `~/.nocommit_credentials` and put credentials in there (e.g., AWS keys & IDs)
+* Create `~/.nocommit_profile` and put your aliases and variables in there.

+`bash_profile` will detect these files and source them if found. `.gitignore` lists these files to provide an additional source of protection against committing to your git repo.

+#### Ruby or Python ####

+When you start a new terminal window, you don't automatically get all the command like goodness that these dotfiles provide.
+You must use one of these commands:

+* `py` for python development
+* `rb` for ruby development

+If you use one more often than the other, you can set the environment variables `I_LOVE_RUBY` or `I_LOVE_PYTHON` in `~/.nocommit_profile`.
+Then either `rb` or `py` will be invoked automatically.
+For example:

+    export I_LOVE_RUBY=1

+or

+    export I_LOVE_PYTHON=1